martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/security.md

 ## [Teams Android devices](#tab/Android)

-This article is specific to Teams Android devices (Teams Rooms on Android, Teams panels, Teams Phone, & Teams Displays).
-This article doesn't cover Android devices configured for dedicated device mode by Microsoft Endpoint Manager.
+This article is specific to Teams Android devices (Teams Rooms on Android, Teams panels, Teams phone, & Teams Displays).
+This article doesn't cover Android devices configured for dedicated device mode by Microsoft Intune.

 Microsoft works with our OEM partners to deliver a solution that is secure by design, and customizable to meet customer needs.
 This article discusses many of the security features found in Teams Android devices and our approach.

 > [!NOTE]
 > Microsoft Teams Android devices shouldn't be treated as a typical Android device.
-Teams Android devices are purpose-built appliances designed for use with Teams and their respective use cases.
+Teams Android devices are purpose-built appliances running a modified version of AOSP (Android Open Source Project) designed for use with Teams and their respective use cases.
 This article applies to certified and dedicated Microsoft Teams devices running the Android operating system only.
 Teams certified devices can only be purchased from certified OEM vendors.
 For information about Microsoft Teams certified Android devices, see [Teams Rooms certified systems and peripherals](certified-hardware.md).

 For information about security on Teams Rooms on Windows devices, select the **Teams Rooms on Windows** tab.